 Why Does My Water Smell?

-In rare cases, a rotten egg smell can be caused by sewage contamination, which is more common in homes with private wells where the septic system has been installed too close.
-Have your water tested to be sure.
+It’s important to note that in rare cases, a rotten egg smell could indicate sewage contamination, particularly in homes with private wells where the septic system is installed too close to the water source.

 Fishy or Pond-Like Odors